sagunala/BD2017/README.md

+# Machine Learning Algortithms\
-This Repository my sample codes while doing Machine Learning Implementations or lesrning any snippets of code.
+## This Repository my sample codes while doing Machine Learning Implementations or lesrning any snippets of code.